kube-logging/logging-operator/README.md

 Deploy Logging Operator with [Kubernetes manifests](/docs/deploy/README.md) or [Helm chart](/docs/deploy/README.md#Deploy-logging-operator-with-Helm).

+> Caution: The **master branch** is under heavy development.
+Use [releases](https://github.com/banzaicloud/logging-operator/releases) instead of the master branch to get stable software.

+If you encounter any problems that the documentation does not address, [open an issue](https://github.com/banzaicloud/logging-operator/issues) or talk to us on the Banzai Cloud Slack channel [#logging-operator](https://slack.banzaicloud.io/).

 ## Documentation

- You can find the complete documentation of Logging Operator v2 at [here](./docs/Readme.md) :blue_book: <br>
+ You can find the complete documentation of Logging operator v2 [here](./docs/Readme.md) :blue_book: <br>
-:construction: The **master branch** is under heavy development.
-Please use [releases](https://github.com/banzaicloud/logging-operator/releases) instead of the master branch to get stable software.

-If you encounter any problems that the documentation does not address, please [file an issue](https://github.com/banzaicloud/logging-operator/issues) or talk to us on the Banzai Cloud Slack channel [#logging-operator](https://slack.banzaicloud.io/).

 ## Contributing

-If you find this project useful here's how you can help:
+If you find this project useful, help us:

+- Support the development of this project and star this repo! :star:
+- If you use the Logging operator in a production environment, add yourself to the list of production [adopters](https://github.com/banzaicloud/logging-operator/blob/master/ADOPTERS.md).:metal: <br>
+- Help new users with issues they may encounter :muscle:
 - Send a pull request with your new features and bug fixes :rocket:
-- Help new users with issues they may encounter :muscle:
-- Support the development of this project and star this repo! :star:
-- If you use the operator, we would like to kindly ask you to add yourself to the list of production [adopters](https://github.com/banzaicloud/logging-operator/blob/master/ADOPTERS.md).:metal: <br>

-*For more information please read the [developer documentation](./docs/developers.md)*
+*For more information, read the [developer documentation](./docs/developers.md)*.